-Blood clots are formed in the arteries of the brain or are formed in the other blood vessels.
+Blood clots are formed in the arteries of the brain or are formed in the blood vessels.
 These then break off and travel where they might enter the narrow arteries of the brain.
-Here, they restrict blood flow to the part of the brain that is supplied blood by that artery leading to a stroke.
-This leads to loss of function of the body part controlled by the brain region.
+Here, they restrict the blood flow to the part of the brain that is supplying blood by that artery leading to a stroke.
+This leads to the loss of function of the body part controlled by the brain region.

 High blood pressure or hypertension may cause the blood vessels to rupture or tear in the brain.
-The spilt blood damages the adjacent brain cells leading to cell death and loss of function of corresponding body parts.
+The spilt blood damages the adjacent brain cells leading to cell death and loss of functions of the corresponding body parts.

-Other factors such as a traumatic brain or neck injury, certain medications and weakness in the internal walls of our arteries and veins also increase the cause of stroke.
+Other factors such as a traumatic brain or neck injury, certain medications and weakness in the internal walls of our arteries and veins also increase the risk of stroke.

 The best way to avoid stroke is to control the formation of unhealthy cholesterol and exercise regularly to keep ourselves fit and healthy.
 All means of maintaining blood pressure must be undertaken.

-- Diet is one the most critical factors that help to keep us healthy and fit.
+- Diet is one of the most critical factors to keep us healthy and fit.
 Eat plenty of fresh fruits and vegetables every single day and avoid fried and processed food as much as possible.
 Salt restriction is essential.

 Stroke is a preventable condition that can be avoided by following these lifestyle modifications.
 Lets spread awareness about the causes of stroke and promote healthy living.